changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 > Note: There is no difference between typename and class in the template parameter list.
 Before the keyword typename appears, class is used to define the template parameters.
 However, when defining a variable with [nested dependency type](http://en.cppreference.com/w/cpp/language/dependent_name#The_typename_disambiguator_for_dependent_names) in the template, you need to use typename to eliminate ambiguity.

-Such code is actually very ugly, because the programmer must explicitly indicate the return type when using this template function.
+Such code is very ugly because the programmer must explicitly indicate the return type when using this template function.
-But in fact we don't know what kind of operation the `add()` function will do, and what kind of return type to get.
+But in fact, we don't know what kind of operation the `add()` function will do, and what kind of return type to get.

 This problem was solved in C++11.
 Although you may immediately